apache/spark/docs/ml-guide.md

 ## Example: Saving and Loading a Pipeline

 Often times it is worth it to save a model to disk for later use.
-In Spark 1.6, model import/export functionality was added to the Pipeline API.
+In Spark 1.6, a model import/export functionality was added to the Pipeline API.
 Most basic transformers are supported as well as some of the more basic ML models such as:

 * K-Means
 * Naive Bayes